 After the Upgrade process will start and Finish

-After is finish, just remove the ISO image from the iLO Virtual Driver, if not host will boot again with the ISO and the installation process.
+After is finished, remove the ISO image from the iLO Virtual Driver, if not host will boot again with the ISO and the installation process.

-And now ESXi is upgrade to ESXi 6.0.
+And now ESXi is upgraded to ESXi 6.0.

 Note: Using VUM or manually ISO image to upgrade your hosts sometimes after an upgrade the host cannot connect to the vCenter and the host stays gray-out and says disconnect in the vCenter hosts lists, in this case just right click(wait around 5m after the host is power up) in the host and select the option Connect(this will force the host to reconnect to the vCenter).

-Hope this article can you help upgrading from ESXi 5.5(or 5.0) to ESXi 6.0 with both options.
+Hope this article can you help to upgrade from ESXi 5.5(or 5.0) to ESXi 6.0 with both options.